-In the following lines, we will talk about the potential of one of the most abundant molecules in Cannabis plants as an antitumor agent, this time focused on breast cancer cell lines.
+In the following lines, we will talk about the potential of one of the most abundant molecules in Hemp plants as an antitumor agent, this time focused on breast cancer cell lines.

 As mentioned earlier in one of our articles focused on Cancer and CBD, cancer is a disproportionate and uncontrolled growth our cells.
 As it is known today, this uncontrolled growth can occur in different organs or tissues of our body due to: Mutations at genome level, viral infections or radiation poisoning, among others.